abogoyavlensky/clojure-kamal-example/README.md

 # Full-stack Clojure/Script app with deployment using Kamal

-This project demonstrates the setup of a Clojure/Script web application that uses PostgreSQL as its database.
+This project demonstrates the setup of a Clojure/Script web application that uses PostgreSQL as a database.
 It also includes configuration for deploying the app with [Kamal](https://kamal-deploy.org/) on **a single server**.

 Key backend libs: